dxdxdt/proone/doc/htbt.md

 messages.
 In this case the initial message header is the only frame that appears in the session.

-A new session is initiated when the authoritive host sends a message with a new message id(randomly generated) and the I flag set.
+A new session is initiated when the authoritative host sends a message with a new message id(randomly generated) and the I flag set.
 The hosts exchange messages until the session is concluded.

 ### No Operation
 ```